What disciplines do we shoot at WRPC?

 Air pistol and match rifle

 These disciplines are also on the Olympic list.
 The rifles and pistols are of .177 calibre and the competitor stands just 10m from the target.
-At Wakefield we have two dedicated air ranges, one general purpose and one set up for competition practice.
+At Wakefield we have two dedicated 10m air ranges, one general purpose and one set up for competition practice.
 This can be a demanding but rewarding discipline which requires a lot of dedication to do well.
 It can also be a lot of fun, and a good way to start because no Firearms Certificate is needed and shooters can start straight away.
-The club has two basic target air pistols and match rifles available for use so there’s no need to buy your own kit if you want to have a try.
+The club has good quality air pistols and match rifles available for use so there’s no need to buy your own kit if you want to have a try.

 Use of the air section is included in full membership.
 If you’re not interested in firearms and only want to shoot air, the club offers a reduced membership fee.

 Just a note on air rifles – the rifles used on the 10m ranges are special, low power rifles (under 6ft lbs energy) and are designed just for match shooting.
 The air rifles you buy on the high street are too powerful for this and can’t be used on the 10m range.
-They can however be shot on the main firearms range.
+They can however be shot on the main 20 yard firearms range.

 03